beatlab-mcmaster/AVOKE/plugin-audio-visual-button-response/docs/jspsych-audio-visual-response.md

 # audio-visual-button-response plugin

 This plugin allows for displaying an image and playing an audio file simultaneously, and records responses generated with a button click.
 The included parameters allow for adjustment of trial duration, visual stimuli size, time delay before the button can be interacted with and more.
-The trial can be set to end when a button response is received or after the audio stimulus is finished playing. **In cases where audio and image are not working as intended, please try to use the [jsPsych Preload](https://www.jspsych.org/latest/plugins/preload/) trial and make sure the audio-visual-button-response trial is not the first trial in the experiment timeline.**
+The trial can be set to end when a button response is received or after the audio stimulus is finished playing.

+## Using a Plugin

+Please visit [this jsPsych tutorial](https://www.jspsych.org/v8/overview/plugins/) to learn the basics of setting up a jsPsych plugin.
+Feel free to cross-reference our [demo code](https://github.com/beatlab-mcmaster/AVOKE/blob/main/plugin-audio-visual-button-response/examples/index.html) to get a better idea of how to implement this plugin in a working demo experiment.
+You'll find further detail about parameters and data output below.

 ## Parameters